HubTou/certwatch/README.md

 file [file...]

 ## DESCRIPTION
-The **certwatch** utility monitors X509 certificates expiration dates by processing one or more data files containing lists of hostnames with optional port numbers.
+The **certwatch** utility monitors [X509 certificates](https://en.wikipedia.org/wiki/X.509) expiration dates by processing one or more data files containing lists of hostnames with optional port numbers.

-It's mainly used to check the expiration date of HTTPS certificates (which is the default target when the port number is not indicated), but the tool is protocol-agnostic and can "talk" to any SSL/TLS server (smtps, imaps, ldaps, etc.) without making too much assumptions on the correctness of servers certificates.
+It's mainly used to check the expiration date of [HTTPS](https://en.wikipedia.org/wiki/HTTPS) certificates (which is the default target when the port number is not indicated), but the tool is protocol-agnostic and can "talk" to any SNI-aware ([Server Name Information](https://en.wikipedia.org/wiki/Server_Name_Indication)) [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) server (smtps, imaps, ldaps, etc.) without making too much assumptions on the correctness of servers certificates.

-The certificates can be saved to a specified directory with the *--savedir|-s* option for further analysis with other tools.
+The certificates can be saved to a specified directory with the *--savedir|-s* option for further analysis with other tools (such as [OpenSSL](https://www.openssl.org/)).

 As it's intended to bulk process a lot of certificates, a progress bar is displayed (can be removed with the *--noprogress|-b* option) and the time allowed to get a certificate is limited to a 10 seconds timeout (can be specified otherwise with the *--timeout|-t* option).

-In order to avoid doing a Denial of Service attack on servers hosting many certificates, a 1 second delay is waited between each certificate request
+In order to avoid doing a [Denial of Service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) on servers hosting many certificates, a 1 second delay is waited between each certificate request
 (can be specified otherwise with the *--delay|-d* option).

 The tool results are presented as text tables.

 The main one is the list of certificates successfully fetched, ordered by expiration date.
-This list can be filtered with the *--filter|-f* option to only show certificates expiring in the specified number of days.
+This list can be filtered with the *--filter|-f* option to only show certificates expired or expiring within the specified number of days.
 You can use the *--noaltnames|-a* option in order to stop displaying alternate names contained in certificates, or the *--ip|-i* option to include the IP addresses of servers.

-The second table is the sorted list of hostnames / hostports where certificates couldn't be fetched, with several attempts to identify the reason why.
+The second table is the sorted list of hostnames / hostports where certificates couldn't be fetched, with our best attempts to identify the reason why.

 Two additional tables can be generated with the *--new|-n* option, in order to print the common names and alternate names unmentioned in your input data files.